yokecd/blog/src/data/blog/helm-compatibility.md

 ## Table of Contents

+## Introduction

+For a long time, Kubernetes resource management has been synonymous with Helm.

+There have been plenty of attempts to replace Helm and its templating miasma known as Charts.
+But those attempts never seem to stick, often because they’re fundamentally too different, or because the size and mass of the Helm ecosystem creates an inertia that’s hard to overcome.

+This post explores how [Yoke](https://github.com/yokecd/yoke) is trying to do the impossible: introducing _Flights_, a complete alternative to Helm Charts, while bringing them along for the ride.

 ## Charts and Flights – What's the Difference?

 At the end of the day, both Helm Charts and [Yoke Flights](https://yokecd.github.io/docs/concepts/flights/) are ways to dynamically package Kubernetes resources.